Ze7111/Versace/README.md

 ## Features

-• It natively works with python and python libraries
+- It natively works with python and python libraries
-• The inbuilt syntax is very user friendly and easy to understand
+- The inbuilt syntax is very user friendly and easy to understand
-• Inbuilt decompiler to converd Verscae files to python code
+- Inbuilt decompiler to converd Verscae files to python code
-• Dramatic Music and cool build style
+- Dramatic Music and cool build style
-• Crossover between Java, JavaScript and Python
+- Crossover between Java, JavaScript and Python
-• No indentaiton Required anywhere at anypoint (you can still indent for neatness)
+- No indentaiton Required anywhere at anypoint (you can still indent for neatness)

 ## How to use
-• There are example file located in the example folder
+| There are example files located in the example folder
+- For windows Powershell
+`` .\verscae "examples\calculator.v" True ``